-They have also been working with the Risk Management Authorities to prepare Parish Emergency Plans and train Community Flood Wardens.
+They are also working with the RMAs to prepare Parish Emergency Plans and train Community Flood Wardens.
 These wardens will act as a link between the Environment Agency and the communities at risk; they will disseminate information to local residents, and will assist with the preparation for flooding and management of incidents when they occur.